kmixco/Zulip/zerver/webhooks/slack/doc.md

 # Zulip Slack integration

 Get Zulip notifications from Slack for messages on your team's public channels!
+You can choose to map each **Slack channel** either to a **Zulip channel** or to a **Zulip topic**.

 See also the [Slack-compatible webhook](/integrations/doc/slack_incoming).

+!!! warn ""

+    Using [Slack's legacy Outgoing Webhook service][legacy_webhook_link] is no longer recommended.
+Follow these instructions to switch to the new Slack Event API.

 {start_tabs}

-1. {!create-channel.md!}
+1. To map Slack channels to Zulip topics, [create the channel](/help/create-a-channel) you'd like to use for Slack notifications.
+   Otherwise, for each public Slack channel, [create a Zulip channel](/help/create-a-channel) with the same name.

 1. {!create-an-incoming-webhook.md!}

 1. {!generate-webhook-url-basic.md!}
+   If mapping Slack channels to Zulip topics, make sure that the **Send all notifications to a single topic** option is disabled.
+Add `&channels_map_to_topics=1` to the URL you generated.
+   Otherwise, add `&channels_map_to_topics=0` to the URL you generated; the Zulip channel you specified when generating the URL will be ignored.

 1. Create a new [Slack app][slack_app_link], and open it.
 Navigate to the **OAuth & Permissions** menu, and scroll down to the **Scopes**